Rainey Bethea: Crime and arrest

-During the early morning of June 7, 1936, Bethea entered the home of Lischia Edwards on East Fifth Street by climbing onto the roof of an outbuilding next door.
+During the early morning of June 7, 1936, Bethea entered the home of Lishia Rarick Edwards on East Fifth Street by climbing onto the roof of an outbuilding next door.
 From there, he jumped onto the roof of the servant's quarters of Emmett Wells' house, and then walked down a wooden walkway.
 He climbed over the kitchen roof to Edwards' bedroom window.

 After removing a screen from her window, he entered the room, waking her.
 Bethea then choked Edwards and violently raped her.
 After she was unconscious, he searched for valuables and stole several of her rings.
 In the process, he removed his own black celluloid prison ring, and failed to later retrieve it.
 He left the bedroom and hid the stolen jewels in a barn not far from the house.

 The crime was discovered late that morning after the Smith family, who lived downstairs, noticed they had not heard Edwards stirring in her room.
 They feared she might have been ill and knocked on the door of her room, attempting to rouse her.
 They found the door locked with a key still inside the lock from the inside, which prevented another key from being placed in the lock from the outside.
 They contacted a neighbor, Robert Richardson, hoping he could help, and he managed to knock the key free, but another skeleton key would not unlock the door.
 Smith then got a ladder.
 He climbed into the room through the transom over the door and discovered that Edwards was dead.